canonical/proxy-confdb-demo/README.md

 ### browser/observe-view-proxy-observe (`observe-view-<plug>`)

 This hook allows the browser snap to watch for changes to the `observe` proxy view.
-[The hook](./browser/snap/hooks/observe-view-proxy-observe) outputs the new config to `$SNAP_COMMON/new-config.json`.
+[The hook](./browser/snap/hooks/observe-view-proxy-observe) outputs the new configuration to `$SNAP_COMMON/new-config.json`.

 ```console
 $ sudo net-ctrl.sh -c 'snapctl set --view :proxy-control https.url="http://localhost:3199/"'